franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 >
 > **<summary> 💡 </summary>**
 >
-> This Incident gets triggered when Sentinel detects Unusual or Unauthorized Access to Critical Credentials in Azure Key Vault.
+> This Incident gets triggered when Sentinel detects **Unusual or Unauthorized Access to Critical Credentials in Azure Key Vault**.
 >
-> For example ➜ when someones unauthorized reads an important Password from our Entreprise Password Manager ➜ Azure Key Vault.
+> For example ➜ when someone unauthorized **Reads an Important Password** from our Entreprise Password Manager (AKA **Azure Key Vault**).
 >
 >   </details>